chainer/chainer.org/_posts/2017-10-06-chainer-for-theano-users.md

         self.params = [self.W, self.b]
 ```

 How can we use this class?
-In Theano, it defines the computation as code using symbols, but doesn't perform actual computation at that time.
+In Theano, the computation is defined as code using symbols, but doesn't perform actual computation at that time.
 Namely, it defines the computational graph before run.
-To use the defined computational graph, we need to define another operator using `theano.function` which takes input variables and output variable.
+To use the defined computational graph, we need to define another operator using `theano.function` which takes input variables and output variables.

 ```python